Ryndine/ml_charity_analysis/README.md

 # Neural Networks - Charity Analysis

 ## Objective
-Create a binary classifier that is capable of predicting whether applicants will be successful if they recieve funding.
+Create a binary classifier that is capable of predicting whether applicants will be successful if they receive funding.

 ## Tools
 * Python